dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2025.md

 This award is organized by the <b>Health Policy Special Interest Group</b> of the System Dynamics Society.

-The Award is given to <b> outstanding system dynamics papers </b> authored by students or recent graduates who are focusing on <b> health or public health topics. </b>
+The Award is given to <b> outstanding system dynamics papers </b> authored by students or recent graduates focused on <b> health or public health topics </b>

 The <b> Early Career Health Paper Award</b> is sponsored by the Health Policy Special Interest Group.